PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

    ...   )*3
    9

-Python can’t always figure out that you wish to continue a statement to another line.
+Python can't always figure out that you wish to continue a statement to another line.
 The way you force it to continue to the next line is to put a backslash, \\, as the last character on a line.
 This is customary in Unix-like systems.
 It incorporates the following character, the